Friday, July 9, 2021

 Mandy knew that Pippa was no longer frightened, but disappointed again.
 "I know what," she said, "Let's have a picnic right here in the workroom!
 We can pretend we're at the beach."

-Then she got out the markers and some paper for Pippa to draw a picture of the beach, while she went to make a lunch.
+Then she got out the markers and some paper for Pippa to draw a picture of the beach, while she went to make a picnic lunch.
 Pippa's picture showed the waves crashing on the shore.
 It showed seagulls in the sky.
 It showed the sun shining down on the beach.
 Best of all, there was no lightning; at least not at their beach.

 Pippa pretended to dig in the pretend sand.